 Through grant-funded international research (Australia, Austria, and South Africa), Dr. Visconti examines environmental communication and green product marketing as they converge to impact business strategies.
 His research concentration looks at strategic marketing and communication initiatives around sustainable agricultural practices in international wine markets.
-Kevin’s current project investigates the economics of marketing sustainable agriculture in the South African wine industry.
+Dr. Visconti’s current project investigates the economics of marketing sustainable agriculture in the South African wine industry.

 - Ph.D., University of Miami